Gornji Milanovac: Media broadcasting

-"Dečje novine" was the famous and largest publishing house of books, comics, magazines and sticker albums in former Yugoslavia, based in this municipality.
+"Dečje novine" was the largest publishing house of books, comics, magazines and sticker albums in former Yugoslavia, based in this municipality.
 They had exclusive copyrights to publish comics of Walt Disney, Marvel and DC Comics.
 This publisher bankrupted in the 90's and then the remains of company assets were divided among creditors.
 Creditors established new companies in the sector of publishing books, newspapers, design and art, graphical services and enigmatic-revival editions.
 But these independent companies did not have the same success as "Dečje novine" had.

 This town had 3 private owned radio stations and 1 local broadcasting station.
 In the '80s at Gornji Milanovac was established experimental radio station for travelers highway information services and among the first cable television systems in Yugoslavia, called Cable Distributive Systems "Despotovica".
 Due to the technological advancements, this radio station was called off during 1990.
-At the time of NATO bombing of Yugoslavia (during 1999), former JTv Gornji Milanovac broadcast television and radio signal to the world (because Radio Television of Serbia was bombed and destroyed on April 23, 1999.) for the short time until NATO air force bombed radio and television repeater at mountain Rudnik and nearby Kablar.
+At the time of NATO bombing of Yugoslavia (during 1999), former JTv Gornji Milanovac broadcast television and radio signal to the world (because Radio Television of Serbia was bombed and destroyed on 23 April 1999.) for the short time until NATO air force bombed radio and television repeater at mountain Rudnik and nearby Kablar.
 Now Gornji Milanovac has 2 radio stations, "Gogi" and "Stari Milanovac" radio local broadcasting company, which both broadcasts folk music, information, and news in the Serbian language.
 Meanwhile, the radio station "Stari Milanovac" bankrupted.